12 Safe and Easy Ways to Poop Instantly When You’re Constipated

 Salhab does point out that some people are allergic to kiwi.
 In this case, he recommends papaya, which “also packs a lot of fiber and has digestive enzymes in it to help with acid reflux and to help with bloating.”
 Another option, he says, is dragon fruit.

-"Of course, you need to be properly hydrated with good quality water to keep things moving," says Bowring.
-When you don't drink enough water, your stools can become dry and hard, which makes them difficult to pass.
+“Of course, you need to be properly hydrated…to keep things moving,” says Bowring.
+When you don’t drink enough water, your stools can become dry and hard, which makes them difficult to pass.

-According to the U.S. National Academies of Sciences, Engineering, and Medicine, as cited by the Mayo Clinic, men should consume about 15.5 cups of fluids a day and women 11.5 cups.
-"About 20 percent of daily fluid intake usually comes from food and the rest from drinks," these experts explain.
+According to the U.S. National Academies of Sciences, Engineering, and Medicine, as cited by Mayo Clinic, men should consume about 15.5 cups of fluids a day and women 11.5 cups.
+“About 20 percent of daily fluid intake usually comes from food and the rest from drinks,” the experts explain.

 Drinking coffee is perhaps one of the most common ways people get their bowels moving.
 This is backed up by science, including a 2022 study published in the journal Nutrients that reported coffee stimulates both gastric secretions and the colon.
 But Bowring has a trick to make this work even better: Add olive oil to your morning cup of Joe.

-A 2021 study published in the Journal of Pediatric Surgery showed that olive oil was effective in relieving constipation, but the trend of putting it in coffee took off earlier this year when Starbucks introduced its "Oleato" coffees, which all contain olive oil.
+A 2021 study published in the Journal of Pediatric Surgery showed that olive oil was effective in relieving constipation, but the trend of putting it in coffee took off a couple of years ago when Starbucks introduced its “Oleato” coffees, which all contain olive oil.

 In a separate TikTok video, Bowring cites another study that showed “women who incorporate just one tablespoon of olive oil into their breakfast experienced greater fat loss and a significant decrease in blood pressure compared to those who did not.”